 Ever get a great shot only to discover that you had your finger over the lens?
 Don’t despair; simply use the Clone tool to remove your appendage (from the photo, that is).
 Cloning lets you paint over part of your photo by copying another part of the photo.
-Let’s get started.
+Learn how with this quick video tutorial:

 1. Open Photo